 Our Editorial Feedback Team:

 MIKE GOODWIN earned his PhD in English at the University of Southern Mississippi with a focus on Creative Writing: Fiction and has taught at several universities and colleges.
 He spends a majority of time with his wife, an optometrist who hates literature, and son, a near two-year-old who likes to follow around a Roomba.
 When not quarantined, he frequently runs as well as attends used book sales to the chagrin of his spouse.
 He also does too much yard work and enjoys a beer afterward in some sort of unnecessary flex of pride.
 His fiction has appeared with New Rivers Press while his poetry can be found in several magazines, most recently Linden Avenue Literary Journal.
-His essay “On (Not) Writing the Bar Story” is coming soon to CRAFT.
+His essay “On (Not) Writing the Bar Story” is in CRAFTs archive.